Symmetry-protected Nodal Points and Nodal Lines in Magnetic Materials: Instruction to the tables

-The central results of the present work are listed in Tab.~\ref{tab: NodalDisp}.
-The first column shows the number of magnetic space groups and the second column lists the HSPs and the corresponding little co-groups [$G_0(\pmb k)$] as well as the dimensions (${\rm dim}$) of the IPReps at the given HSPs.
+The first column shows the number of magnetic space groups and the second column lists the HSPs and the corresponding little co-groups [$G_0(\pmb k)$] as well as the dimensions (${\rm dim}$) of the IPReps for fermionic particles at the given HSPs.
 If dim=$n$ with $n=4$ or $8$, then it means that all the IPReps are of $n$-dimensional.
 For the cases with `dim=$m|n$' ($m,n$ are two integers with $m\leq n$), $m$ stands for the lowest dimension of the IPReps of the same class and $n$ is the dimension of the present IPRep.
+Take the Shubinikov space group 221.97 IV as an example.
+The $G_0(\pmb k)$ at R point is $O_{h}\times Z_{2}^{T}$, the projective Rep of class ($-1,+1,-1,+1,+1$) has one $8$-dim irreducible Rep and two inequivalent $4$-dim irreducible Reps (see Table \ref{tab:OhZ2T}).
+For ``dim$=4|8$'', the first number 4 stands for the lowest dimension of the IPReps of $O_{h}\times Z_{2}^{T}$ and the second number 8 is the dimension of the IPRep discussed at present (we are discussing the dispersion and nodal line the 8-dim IPRep may lead to).
+Similarly, ``dim$=4|4_{1,2}$'' shows that we are discussing the dispersion and nodal line the two inequivalent 4-dim IPReps may lead to.

 The third column shows the values of the gauge invariants that label the second group cohomology classification of the projective Reps.
-The fourth column lists the lowest order dispersion terms (up to cubic order) that lift the degeneracy where the terms bracketed by $[\ ]$ belong to an irreducible linear Rep of the little co-group.
-The last column provides the possible nodal line directions crossing the given HSP.
-Notice that if the little co-group belongs to one of the groups $D_{3h}\times Z_2^{\tilde T}$, $D_{6}\times Z_2^{\tilde T}$, $D_{6h}\times Z_2^{T}$, $O_{h}\times Z_2^{T}$, then there are two or three inequivalent IPReps for the given class, the information of these inequivalent IPReps is listed separately.
-Our results only depend on the symmetry group and are not sensitive to the details of the material.